ravil-gasanov/ravil-gasanov.github.io/_posts/2023-01-14-Minimum-Description-Length.md

 print("ab")
 ```

-But imagine we have a string "abab..", where "ab" repeats hundreds of times.
+But imagine if we had a string "abab..", where "ab" repeats hundreds of times.
 Now, we can devise a program shorter than storing the whole string explicitly:

 ```python
 for i in range(100):